hturnbull93/hturnbull93/README.md

 - I set up automated tools for creating white label marketing assets for customers.
 - I developed web-scraping tools in VisualBasic to gather product data from supplier's online catalogues.
-- I assisted with development of the customer portal system, focussing on UI, UX and QA.
+- I assisted with development of the customer portal system, focusing on UI, UX and QA.

 ## Education